elfhosted/elfhosted.com/docs/app/comet.md

     If you're going to use Comet in Stream Proxy mode, remember that ElfHosted will be the IP that RealDebrid sees when you stream from Stremio.
 If you use other addons to stream on one device, while using Comet on another, you'll again trigger the multiple-source-IPs problem.

     In Stream Proxy mode, use Comet **exclusively, everywhere**!

+#### Concurrent stream limit

+ElfHosted's Comet instances are rate-limited at 125Mbps, which is enough for one 4K HDR stream, or several 1080P streams.
+A

 {% include 'app_footer.md' %}